 Dogs and cats have very few sweat glands.
 Instead, dogs cool off by radiating heat from their mouths and by absorbing coolness from cold surfaces.
 Cats lick themselves to cool off their bodies in a similar way to how humans do with sweat, but they can also sprawl out on cold surfaces to cool down.

-In all dog breeds, the clearest sign of heatstroke is excessive panting.
+The clearest sign of heat stroke in dogs is excessive panting.
 Drooling, vomiting, loss of consciousness, and uncoordinated movement are also symptoms in both animals.

 Many pet owners don’t realize it, but dogs and cats can get sunburn just like humans.
 It’s also important to pay attention to their paws in the summertime, as hot sand and asphalt can cause them to burn and blister.